tsaarni/tcp-user-timeout-wrapper/README.md

     kubectl logs -l app=tcp-client -f
     ```

-    The logs will show that after sending a ping, the client experiences a timeout after 5 seconds (set via `TCP_USER_TIMEOUT`) and attempts to reconnect:
+    The logs will show that after sending a ping, the client experiences a timeout after 5 seconds (set via `TCP_USER_TIMEOUT`) and then attempts to reconnect:

     ```
     09:39:48.228 INFO  [main] i.g.t.tcpapp.TcpApp - Sending: ping